 We entered into an employment agreement with Mr. Mateus-Tique effective as of January 1, 2004.
 The agreement provides that Mr. Mateus-Tique will be employed as our President and Chief Operating Officer and that his employment will continue until terminated by either party pursuant to the terms of the agreement.
 The agreement provided for an initial annual base salary under the agreement of \$180,000, which may be increased but not decreased.
 During fiscal year 2006, Mr. Mateus-Tique received a salary of \$210,000, which was approved by our compensation committee.
 Mr. Mateus-Tique is also eligible for an annual incentive bonus under a sliding scale as approved by our compensation committee, subject to the achievement of certain milestones.
 He is also eligible to receive bonuses for the completion of projects that increase stockholder value, at the discretion of our compensation committee.
 If Mr. Mateus-Tique's employment is terminated because of disability, he is entitled to his base salary through the next full calendar month and all other unpaid amounts.
-If Mr. Mateus-Tique's employment is terminated because of disability, he is entitled to his base salary through the third full calendar month after termination and all other unpaid amounts, provided that his base salary will be reduced by any amounts received under any disability or death, or is terminated by Mr. Mateus-Tique for good reason, Mr. Mateus-Tique is entitled to receive (1) his base salary through the date of termination and all other unpaid amounts and the sum of his base salary plus an amount equal to six months of his average annual bonus for the previous two fiscal years.
-All severance package equal to six months of the sum of his base salary plus an amount equal to six months of his average annual bonus for the previous two fiscal years.
-All severance payments made by us to Mr. Mateus-Tique will be payable within 30 days of notice of termination.
-Mr. Mateus-Tique's employment agreement was amended effective January 25, 2006 to address certain re
+If Mr. Mateus-Tique's employment with our company is terminated by us other than for good cause, disability insurance provided by Wr.
+Mateus-Tique for good reason, Mr. Mateus-Tique is entitled to receive (1) his base salary through the date of termination and all other unpaid amounts and (2) a lump-sum severance package equal to six months of the sum of his base salary plus an amount equal to six months of his average annual bonus for the previous two fiscal years.
+All severance payments made by us to Mr. Mateus-Tique will be agreement of salary plus an amount equal to six months of his average annual bonus for the greeive semployment agreement was amended effective January 25, 2006 to address certain requirements of Section 409A of the Internal Revenue Code and effective January 9, 2007 to extend the term from December 31, 2006 to December 31, 2009.